Stakes Profile: Met Mile

 For example, if you hover over the bottom-most lines in the first chart at the 1/2 mile mark you’ll see that in the Honor Code (2015) and Sahara Sky (2013) were each 11.25 lengths behind the leader at this point in the race.

-The Met Mile had predominantly been won by stalkers/pressers, or those who are on-the-pace runners, since 1991.
-Those who sat between 3-6 lengths off the leader also performed reasonably well in the time period.
-In the last 10 years off-the-pace have had a slight edge, winning 40% of time compared to stalkers (30%) and speed (30%).
+The Met Mile had predominantly been won by stalkers/pressers (51.7%), or those who are on-the-pace runners, since 1991.
+Speed has also performed well in the time period (24.1%).
+In the last 10 years stalkers and speed have each won 30% of the time.

 Position at the 1/2 mile mark…